hexdump0815/linux-mainline-on-arm-chromebooks/readme.md

 - chromebook gru:
   - asus chromebook c101 - bob
   - samsung chromebook plus - kevin - untested
-  - should run with the oak version above for now - maybe an own version will come later ...
+  - should run with the oak version above for now - maybe an own version will come later ... also check the cadmium project link at the bottom of this page, it also has good gru support
 - chromebook kukui:
   - lenovo ideapad duet 10.1 chromebook - krane - wip
   - most probably many more in the future - see page below